 India is geographically nestled between both the Golden Crescent and the Golden Triangle.
 As such large amounts of opium and heroin pass through the Indian heartland.
 The effect of this has been devastating, to say the least, and nowhere has it been more evident than in the Indian state of Punjab.

 Though Punjab does not grow Opium or Heroin, the region consumes about Rs.
 7500 crores worth of drugs every year.
 The drug cartels enter India, mainly through the Golden Crescent route.
-Punjab is both a market as well as a transit point for drugs smuggled from the Golden Crescent.
+Punjab is both a market as well as a transit point for drugs smuggled from the Golden Crescent and Golden Triangle, thus worsening an already precarious situation.
 Amritsar, Tarn Taran, Ferozepur and Fazilka districts sharing the border with Pakistan are part of the drug smuggling route which the Pakistan or Afghanistan based drug smugglers use to move their consignments.

 Rehab centres, anti-narcotic drives and heavy police crackdown on drug smugglers have to an extent stemmed the flow of narcotics, but the sheer volume of the drugs coming in means that it is a difficult fight.
 Until more innovative measures are enacted it will be an uphill task to completely eradicate the drug menace from Indian soil.